Cedar Roof Care

 Pressure or power washing is done only in rare situations when other cleaning methods are not effective.
 To avoid roof damage, only professionals trained in cleaning cedar should power wash your cedar roof.
 In addition, a refinishing stain must be added after the wood has completely dried.

 Besides the special cedar treatment options added during the crafting process, such as preservatives to prevent mold, mildew and fungus growth, topical roof sprays are available to preserve the cedar wood.
 If you plan on applying a cedar preservative, we recommend:

-- Using only products with a material safety data sheet (MSDS) that lists each ingredient and provides safety precautions.
+Only use products with an MSDS that lists each ingredient and provides safety precautions.
 Stay away from products containing crank case oil, unfortified linseed oil, or diesel fuel.

-- Ensuring that the product is a U.S. Environmental Protection Agency (EPA) registered wood preservative, repels water and inhibits ultraviolet (UV) rays.
+Ensuring that the product is an EPA registered wood preservative, repels water and inhibits ultraviolet (UV) rays.
 Be aware that topical treatments cannot make fire retardant claims.